 SMIP projects are evaluated based on a variety of criteria, including total volume of stormwater managed, cost competitiveness and other environmental and educational benefits.
-Competitive applications will limit grant requests to $100,000 per impervious acre or less and manage at least the first 1” of runoff.
+Competitive applications will limit grant requests to $100,000 or less per impervious acre and manage at least the first 1” of runoff.
+Payments may not exceed the actual cost for the design and installation of the project.
 Applicants must be the property owner, PWD customer or tenant with permission from the property owner.
-All recipients will be expected to execute an Economic Opportunity Plan and Operations and Maintenance Agreement as part of the subgrant agreement.
+All recipients will be expected to execute an Economic Opportunity Plan or comply withthe City's Antidiscrimination Policy relating to Minority (MBE), Woman (WBE) and Disabled (DSBE) Owned Business Enterprises.
+Recipients must also sign an Operations and Maintenance Agreement as part of the subgrant agreement.
 Once the stormwater project is constructed, recipients will be eligible for credits against their stormwater charge.

 Questions about the grant programs can be directed to Erin Williams via email [email@example.com] or by calling 215-685-6070.